María Luisa Pacheco: 1956-1982: New York

 In 1956, Pacheco was the recipient of three consecutive Fellowship Awards from the John Simon Guggenheim Memorial Foundation in New York City.
 The first fellowship awarded coincided with an invitation to exhibit at the Museum of the Organization of American States (OAS) in Washington, D.C.
 As a result of both of those opportunities, Maria Luisa Pacheco moved to New York in 1956.
 Both the Guggenheim Foundation fellowship and the OAS exhibit acquired a Maria Luisa Pacheco painting for their permanent art collections.
 Those paintings are currently exhibited in the art museums of those organizations as part of the periodic rotation of their permanent collections.

 While in New York, Pacheco also worked as an illustrator for Life magazine, and as a textile designer.

 In 1953 Maria Luisa formed the group “Eight contemporaries” and in the art scene was symbolic with their aim being change and renewal all artists differed widely in style and skill.

 On January 23, 1962, Maria Luisa opened a show at the Bolivian German Cultural Institute in La Paz, and the works presented were painted without reference to objective reality.

 After Maria Luisa Pacheco began to work for the Lee Ault and Company gallery and it was her exhibit that led to the opening of the Ault Gallery in May 1971.

+Pacheo died from a brain tumor at the age of 62 at her home in Manhattan on 21 April 1982.